SkillsWorkflow/Documentation/SkillsWorkflow/docs/craft/workspaceContext.md

 ---
 id: context
-title: 'Workspace Context'
+title: "Workspace Context"
 sidebar_label: Workspace Context
 ---

 All of the workspaces have the possibility to access the context, where it is possible to find the info of the components, the workspace and perform operations like get, set and subscribe

 Can have access in two ways:

-1- clicking on the button "set default value", and shows the default parameters of the functions, that includes the workspaceContext
+1. Clicking on the button "set default value", and shows the default parameters of the functions, that includes the workspaceContext

-2- If a function already exists and the context parameter isn't declared, it could be added manually.
+2. If a function already exists and the context parameter isn't declared, it could be added manually.

 WorkspaceContext is a function that has three main properties: